 1. Stay Calm, Stay Present

-Ask questions like: “What’s going on that made you feel this was your only option?”5.
-Seek Professional Insight
+Ask questions like: “What’s going on that made you feel this was your only option?”
+Sometimes, a teen's behavior during rebellion may be a sign of deeper issues such as depression, anxiety, or trauma.

 - Run-ins with the law